alaahadid/Managed-Tab-Control/README.md

 # MANAGED TAB CONTROL
 An advanced .Net C# (UserControl) Tab Control
+Please note that this is the official repository of the program, that means official updates on source and releases will be commited/published here.

 ## What is this ?
 Manged Tab Control is an advanced .Net C# UserControl Tab Control that provides these features: